Borrowed from the Soil

 If you have any questions on scholarships, please contact firstname.lastname@example.org.

 We are offering a limited number of material scholarships to cover the costs of all or some of the fabric yardage needed for your design sampling and final prototype.
-We offer 2-5 yards of any regional textile (although you can consult with us if there are certain materials you’re interested in that you want covered).
+We offer 2-5 yards total of any (or combination of) regional textile (although you can consult with us if there are certain materials you’re interested in that you want covered).

 - Scholarships are open until August 1.
 Applicants must submit a statement of design intent.